-The District's total OPEB liability was measured as of June 30, 2022 and was determined by an actuarial valuation as of June 30, 2022.
+The District's total OPEB liability was measured as of June 30, 2023, and was determined by an actuarial valuation as of June 30, 2022.
+The discount rate changed from 4.00% to 4.25% for the measurement date of June 30, 2023.
+No other significant changes in assumptions occurred.
 No assets are accumulated in a trust that meets the criteria in paragraph 4 of Statement 75.

-Actuarial Assumptions - The total OPEB liability in the June 30, 2022 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+Actuarial Assumptions - The total OPEB liability in the June 30, 2022, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

+Inflation: 2.50%

-Inflation: 2.50% Salary Increases: 3.00%
+Salary Increases: 3.00%

 Healthcare Cost Trend Rates: 7.0% Decreasing to 6.5% then by 0.10% Per

+year down to 4.50%, and level thereafter